dbt-labs/docs.getdbt.com/website/docs/docs/cloud/use-visual-editor.md

 Testing and documenting your models is an important part of the development process.

-Stay tuned—coming soon, the visual editor will allow you to version-control your dbt models, ensuring that you can track changes and revert to previous versions if needed.
+Stay tuned!
+Coming very soon, you'll be able to version control your dbt modes in the visual editor.
+This ensures you can track changes and revert to previous versions if needed.

 ## Limitations
 Are there limitations here?